DeuterGraves/muttfield_health_ruby_on_sinatra/many_to_many_gym_sinatra/Project_ideas.md

 √ an if statement on load to show or hid the waitlist- check for waitlist length at the controller level and set true/false there, then open up

+- Rooms for classes
+- Membership levels
+- classes not available for certain member levels
+- prevent booking classes for the same time in the same room